How to Convert Images to Black and White using Photoshop

-You won’t notice a change immediately, so you must then open your channels palette.
-If it isn’t on your workspace already, go to Windows and click on Channels.
-A palette will appear and you need to click the “Lightness” bar.
+You won't notice a change immediately, so you must then open your channels palette.
+If it isn't on your workspace already, go to Window and click on Channels.
+An option will appear and you need to click the "Lightness" bar as above.

 The image will convert to black and white but you won't be able to save the image as you are still in Lab colour mode.
 Go back to